International Accreditation Program for Human-centered Approach

 • User Requirements

-ensures that the user requirements identified in the research are reconciled with the requirements of the stakeholders and the company and are passed on to the product, service, process and system development in a verifiable manner.
+ensures that the user needs identified or derives in the research are specified in functional and qualitative requirements, reconciled with the requirements of other stakeholders and are passed on to the product, service, process and system development in a verifiable manner.

 • Information Design

-deals with the creation of task-appropriate information for interactive systems or with the adaptation of existing content for them.
+creates task-appropriate information and visualizes data for interactive systems or adapts existing content for them.
 Depending on the context of use, different media and their combinations can be used for this purpose.
 For example, designed presentations of processes, information graphics, animations, technical documentation etc., supporting the user in performing the tasks and may represent essential components of the system.

 • Interaction Design